54yyyu/code-mcp/README.md

 ```

 The remote setup:
+1. Checks if code-mcp is installed on the remote server and installs it if needed
-1. Uploads the bridge server script to the remote server
+2. Uploads the bridge server script to the remote server
-2. Starts the bridge server on the remote machine
+3. Starts the bridge server on the remote machine
-3. Sets up an SSH tunnel to securely communicate with the remote server
+4. Sets up an SSH tunnel to securely communicate with the remote server
-4. Configures Claude Desktop to use the remote connection
+5. Configures Claude Desktop to use the remote connection

 This allows you to work with codebases on remote servers, including cloud VMs and containers.
 When you're done, press Ctrl+C to terminate the SSH tunnel and clean up the configuration.